slc-rug/future-meetups/README.md

 [New Issue](https://github.com/slc-rug/future-meetups/issues/new)

+You can upvote topics that you would be interested in learning about.

 To volunteer as presenter for a suggested topic, please comment on an [issue](https://github.com/slc-rug/future-meetups/issues) that you are interested in presenting and someone will connect with you.

 Thanks!